ztyyLV/web-twain-docs/indepth/features/initialize.md

 );
 ```

-Similarly to [ `CreateDWTObject` ](#dynamsoftwebtwainenvcreatedwtobject), `CreateDWTObjectEx` can also connect to the Dynamsoft Service running on another machine
+Similar to [ `CreateDWTObject` ](#dynamsoftwebtwainenvcreatedwtobject), `CreateDWTObjectEx` can also connect to the Dynamsoft Service running on another machine

 > NOTE that `Dynamsoft.WebTwainEnv.UseLocalService` must be `true` for this usage.